zzziCode/orca/README.md

 [Project website](http://snap.stanford.edu/orca)
 _________________

-This repo contains the reference source code in PyTorch of the ORCA algorithm.
+This repository contains the PyTorch reference source code of the ORCA algorithm, <font color=red>and its code is explained in detail</font>.
 ORCA is a pipeline that recognizes previously seen classes and discovers novel, never-before-seen classes at the same time..
 For more details please check our paper [Open-World Semi-Supervised Learning](https://arxiv.org/pdf/2102.03526.pdf) (ICLR '22).

 ### Dependencies